czyys/dustforceguide/README.md

 Increasing then keeping your speed after landing on a 45<sup>o</sup> angled ground is called slope boosting.
 As long as you’re not going backwards you don’t have to worry about the landing angle necessary for the boost to work.

 Downdash into a slope holding forward and 'down' and dash when you reach the ground.
-Make sure to hold ‘down’ until you leave the slope or you’re going to slow down.
+Make sure to hold ‘down’ until you leave the slope or you’re most likely going to slow down (this concerns especially slope boosts started on higher parts of long slopes).

 ![27.webp](Resources/27.webp)